elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 - DHCP server will select some ip address to give to the client

 > Question: What is the use of the ping probe
-	- To check if the IP address is being used by other nodes
+> - To check if the IP address is being used by other nodes

 ### DHCPOFFER
 ![CS3103-2-9.PNG]({{site.baseurl}}/img/CS3103-2-9.PNG)
 - Broadcast: Nodes cannot participate if it does not have its IP layer configured (ipaddresa)
 - Ip address
-- How long use
+- How long use the client can use the address

 ### DHCPREQUEST
 ![CS3103-2-10.PNG]({{site.baseurl}}/img/CS3103-2-10.PNG)

 > Question: Why is the request a broadcast?
-	- To let the other DHCP servers know that the IP address is taken
+> - To let the other DHCP servers know that the IP address is taken

 ### DHCPACK
 ![CS3103-2-11.PNG]({{site.baseurl}}/img/CS3103-2-11.PNG)